All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 The following interpersonal behaviors are expected at all times:

 Of paramount concern is that students and graduates of the University display and present a positive and respectful attitude to their patients/clients, colleagues, supervisors, faculty, staff, community, and to the University.
-This attitude is a key ingredient to the successful completion of studies at the University and to excel as healthcare professionals.
+This attitude is key to the successful completion of studies at the University and to excel as healthcare professionals.
 Students will endeavor at all times to

 - utilize titles and surnames when addressing authorized University personnel;